AnteDujic/MLS---Assesment/README.md

 ### AUTHOR: ANTE DUJIC
 <hr style="border:2px solid gray"> </hr>

-This repository contains notebooks for the practicals and final assesment done for Machine Learning and Statistics module on ATU, Ireland.
+This repository contains notebooks for the practicals and final assessment done for Machine Learning and Statistics module on ATU, Ireland.
 The layout of this repository is:

 ```
 MLS-Assesment